open-telemetry/opentelemetry.io/content/en/docs/collector/build-connector.md

 component solves the need for this work-around and the processors that used the work around have been deprecated.

-The connector is beneficial at merging, routing and replicating data streams.
-Along with sequential pipelining, which is to connect pipelines together, the connector component is capable of conditional data flow and generated data streams.
-Conditional data flow means sending data to the highest priority pipeline and has error detection to route to alternative pipeline if need be.
-Generated data streams means that the component generates and emits its own data based on the received data.
 Additional details about the connector's full capabilities can be found at the following links:
 [what are connectors in OpenTelemetry](https://observiq.com/blog/what-are-connectors-in-opentelemetry/), [OpenTelemetry Connector Configurations](/docs/collector/configuration/#connectors)